Carney Complex

 What is Carney Complex?

-Carney complex (CNC, ORPHA: 1359) is a rare genetic tumour risk syndrome associated with multiple tumours, mostly benign (myxomas) affecting the heart, skin and mucosa and multiple endocrine tumours or overactivity of endocrine glands (especially of the testis, thyroid, pituitary, and adrenal glands) and, less frequently, schwannomas as well as other tumours.
-Abnormal skin pigmentation (lentigines or blue nevi) is also typical.
+Carney complex (CNC; ORPHA:1359; OMIM 160980; MONDO:0008057) is a rare genetic tumour risk syndrome featured by benign myxomas (in more than half of the individuals) affecting the heart, skin and mucosa.
+Carney complex is also associated with tumours or overactivity of endocrine glands, in particular testis, thyroid, pituitary, and especially adrenal glands, where micronodular pigmented or non-pigmented hyperplasia (PPNAD) is the most common manifestation.
+Rarely, other neoplasms may occur, such as malignant melanotic nerve sheath tumours.
+Spotty skin hyperpigmentation (lentigines or blue nevi) is also typical and can be seen around eyes and mouth as well as on the lips.
 Some features may be evident at birth and the median age at diagnosis is 20 years.
-The penetrance is near complete at the age of 50 years.
+CNC penetrance is near complete at the age of 50 years.
 More than 750 cases with CNC from diverse ethnic backgrounds have been reported worldwide, but the exact prevalence is unknown.
 CNC is likely underdiagnosed due to the variability of the disease and insufficient awareness of this rare and complex disorder among the medical community.
+Potential differential diagnoses are other phakomatoses such as neurofibromatosis type 1 and PTEN hamartoma tumour syndrome (PHTS).

 What causes Carney complex?